GermanZero-de/localzero-monitoring/README.md

 ## Dev notes

-You need python 3.10 or greater!

 Quick overview:
 	- We use poetry (so pyproject.toml lists the requirements, and poetry.lock the exact versions used to fulfill those requirements).
 	- To make sure that exactly those are installed we use a python virtual environment
 	- black is used to format the code
 	- a pre-commit hook is used to keep commits clean

+### How to install the dev environment

+You need python 3.10 or greater already installed!
+These notes are from a Mac user.
+So linux folks should be happy.
+Windows users might need to do some adjusting but in principle all the tooling is available for Windows users as well (I just haven't tested this).

 ```shell
 # in the checkout of the repository